-- 1. The use of a linear prediction (LP) model to model the vocal tract - 2.
-The use of (adaptive and fixed) codebook entries as input (excitation) of the LP model - 3.
+- 1. The use of a linear prediction (LP) model to model the vocal tract - The use of (adaptive and fixed) codebook entries as input (excitation) of the LP model - 3.
 The search performed in closed-loop in a "perceptually weighted domain"

 This section describes the basic ideas behind CELP.
-Note that it's still incomplete.
+This is still a work in progress.